Voice Coil Motor (VCM), also called Voice Coil Actuators (VCA), is an electric motor consists of a magnet and yoke in conjunction with a coil.

-Voice coil motor (VCM) actuator is used for cell phone camera applications in which the lens was precisely positioned by a closed-loop feedback signal generated by a Hall element.
+A voice coil motor (VCM) actuator is used for cell phone camera applications in which the lens is precisely positioned by a closed-loop feedback signal generated by a Hall element.

-Voice coil motor (VCM) actuator is widely used for speaker.
+A voice coil motor (VCM) actuator is widely used for speakers.

 Advantages of VCM

 Linear DC Motors, Voice Coil Motors (VCM), or Voice Coil Actuators (VCA) are the simplest types of electric motors.
 These motors consist of two separate parts; the magnetic housing and the coil.

 Applying a voltage across the terminals of the motor causes the motor to move in one direction.
 Reversing the polarity of the applied voltage will move the motor in the opposite direction.
 The generated force is proportional to the current that flows through the motor coil.
 This force is almost constant in the specified stroke range of the motor.

 Voice coil motors are brushless and do not utilize commutation.
 Their structural stability can support high positioning resolutions presented by external position sensors and motion controllers.